AnthropoidFHJ/Linkedin-Automation/README.md

 **Project Overview**

 The **LinkedIn Engagement Bot** is an intelligent automation tool designed to manage your LinkedIn presence effortlessly.
-It logs into your LinkedIn account, auto-generates meaningful posts, engages with connections by liking, commenting, and replying—all powered by **LLaMA3-70B** through the **Groq API**.
+It logs into your LinkedIn account, auto-generates meaningful posts, engages with connections by liking, commenting, and replying.
+All powered by **LLaMA3-70B** through the **Groq API**.
 Perfect for individuals or businesses aiming to stay active and build a professional audience without manual effort.

 ---